 - 9:10 to 10:10 a.m.
 “Illustrating History: Jon Kennedy and Historical Representation,” presented by Barclay Key, a UALR history professor, and John Deering, political cartoonist and illustrator for the Arkansas Democrat-Gazette

 - 10:20 to 11:20 a.m.
 “The Political Cartoonist as Entrepreneur: Arkansas Cartoonists Working Both Sides of Campaigns,” presented by Revis Edmonds, Department of Arkansas Heritage, Joseph Giammo, UALR political science professor, and John Deering

 - 4:10 to 5:10 p.m.
 “Modernizing History: Developing and Publishing a Virtual Exhibit for the Modern Student,” presented by Chad Garrett, UALR collections and archives, Shannon Lausch, UALR Center for Arkansas History and Culture, and Stan James, eSTEM Public Charter School

 The UALR Center for Arkansas History and Culture will soon launch an online virtual exhibit.
 Once completed, the exhibit will feature drawings by cartoonists Bill Graham of the Arkansas Gazette (1948-1985) and Jon Kennedy of the Arkansas Democrat (1941-1988) depicting various topics and events from Arkansas’s history such as:

 - Desegregation of schools

 - Urbanization and economic development

 - Local gambling legislation

-Web pages with lesson plans and other educational materials for teachers that have been designed to meet requirements of state social studies curriculums will be included in the exhibit.
+Embedded within the exhibit will be lesson plans and other educational materials for teachers that have been designed to meet requirements of state social studies curriculum.

 The Arkansas Humanities Council and the National Endowment for the Humanities awarded the Center for Arkansas History and Culture a $10,424 grant to develop the exhibit and the related educational symposium.